arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![lambdas3binaries Bucket Setup (3)](assets/s3_bucket_csvdests3int_3.png)

-During folder creation, options for **server-side encryption** will be displayed for data protection.
-By default, encryption settings derives from the bucket’s global configuration.
+During folder creation, options for **server-side encryption** are displayed for data protection.
+By default, encryption settings derive from the bucket's global configuration.

 A **custom encryption key** can be specified before finishing the folder creation.